Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 ![](../resources/text_justify_fill.png)
 `JUSTIFY_MODE_FILL`

-Where the fifth mode is `JUSTIFY_MODE_NONE` which arranges all text in exactly one line.
+Where the fifth mode is `JUSTIFY_MODE_NONE`, which arranges all text in exactly one line.

 ### Wrapping

-Wrapping determines where a line break is inserted if the text's width exceeds that of `Label` allocated area.
-For wrapping to happen at all, the `JustifyMode` has to be set to anything **other** than `LABEL_WRAP_MODE_NONE`, which is the default.
+Wrapping determines where a line break is inserted if the a lines width exceeds that of `Label`s allocated area.
+For wrapping to happen at all, the `JustifyMode` has to be set to anything other than `LABEL_WRAP_MODE_NONE`, which is the default.

 Wrapping modes are values of the enum [`LabelWrapMode`](@ref):